AUTHORS

 2. Systems and reporting challenges

-The Payment Times Reporting Scheme is predicated on a need for to produce a "Trade Credit Payments" dataset out of their ERP environments - and a need to produce statistical calculations based on this.
+The Payment Times Reporting Scheme is predicated on a need for organisations to produce a "Trade Credit Payments" dataset out of their ERP environments - and a need to produce statistical calculations based on this data.
 Whilst the information requirement relies heavily on payments and supplier activities, the rules defining TCP are very specific and hence

 there is a need to understand how this can be formulated with data that is captured within your processes and systems.